-The baseline (2001) and current (2005) recreational opportunity spectrum for the stated Backcountry areas are shown on the following tables (Table 40 and Table 41).
+The baseline (2001 and 2005) and current (2014) recreational opportunity spectrum for the stated Backcountry areas are shown on the following tables (Table 40 and Table 41).
 Over the term of MP 3 there has been harvesting and road building activity in both the Dunlevy and North Burnt back country areas.
 Primary road construction, harvesting, silviculture activities and deactivation have been completed.
 The change in condition has moved approximately 945 ha in the Dunlevy and 1,798 ha in the North Burnt areas from semi-primitive non-motorized to the semi primitive motorized classification.
-This change is acceptable within this indicator as the deactivation and removing bridges in the Dunlevy, and North Burnt area have maintained motorized access barriers.
+This change is acceptable within this indicator as the deactivation and removing bridges in the Dunlevy, and North Burnt and de- constructing the road access to CP 722 in the northern portion of the North Burnt area have maintained motorized access barriers.
+Since MP4 there have been no changes on the ground that would result in the need to update this indicator in MP5.